-CBD legal status was a grey area.
-But since July 1, 2019, that grey area has become black letter law.
+CBD legal status was once a grey area.
+But since 2019 that grey area has become black letter law.

-Minnesota’s legislature passed a new law amending the definition of “hemp” to the match the 2018 federal statutes’ definition.
+The Minnesota legislature amended the definition of hemp to the match the 2018 federal statutes’ definition.
+Effective July 1, 2019, Minnesota Statutes § 18K.02 says:

 CBD Legal: What changed?

-Before July 1, 2019, the legal difference between “marijuana” and “hemp” was the THC level of the plant.
-For an in depth analysis of the pre-July 1, 2019, CBD legal status, see our CBD, Hemp & Law in Minnesota.
+The Source Plant rule: Before July 1, 2019, the legal difference between “marijuana” and “hemp” was the THC level of the source plant.
+For an in depth analysis of the pre-July 1, 2019, CBD legal status, see:

 But under the new law, the THC level of the source plant does not matter.
 Now, the definition draws the line at the THC level of cannabis, its parts or extracts.
 So the THC level of the source plant no longer matters.